jhu-arch/rockfish-docs/FAQ.rst

 .. dropdown:: What default resources do I receive?

-   - 50GB `/home/` directory (backed up weekly)
+   - 50GB `/home/` directory
    - 10TB group allocation on `/data/`
+   - 1TB group allocation on `/scratch4/`
-   - Scratch access available upon request
+   - /scratch16/ access available upon request

 .. dropdown:: How do I request an allocation?